-This is the second quarter where we've seen public threats that were detected but not blocked outright.
-Almost all the products still provided complete protection against public threats, but there were a few times when Microsoft did so through remediation rather than prevention.
+This is the second quarter where we've seen a few instances when public threats were detected but not blocked outright.
+All the products still protected against the public threats but, in a very few instances, it was due to remediation rather than prevention.